j3lackfire/NewsUnpolarizer/Readme.md

 Note: NodeJS required packages:
 - express - for setting up the server.
 - request - to send request to the NLU server.
+- body-parser - to parse the web request from user.

 __ For the Stanford core NLP server, you will need to download the core NLP server yourself: __
 - https://stanfordnlp.github.io/CoreNLP/index.html - main page